oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/uploading-code-to-the-repo-and-examining-it.md

 This command will just return and won't generate any output

-  4. For saftey remove the connection to the original repo in github - you shouldn't be able to push to this anyway, but it will prevent me getting lot's of pull requests !
+  4. For safety remove the connection to the original repo in github - you shouldn't be able to push to this anyway, but it will prevent me getting lot's of pull requests !

   - `git remote remove origin`